monojkarar/algorithms/src/analysisOfAlgorithms/week2/Programming_Assignment_2.md

 A double-ended queue or deque (pronounced "deck") is a generalization of a stack and a queue that supports adding and removing items from either the front or the back of the data structure.

-Create a generic data type Deque that implements the following API:
+Create a generic data type analysisOfAlgorithms.week2.wee2ysisOfAlgorithms.week2.Deque that implements the following API:

-public class Deque<Item> implements Iterable<Item> {
+public class analysisOfAlgorithms.week2.wee2ysisOfAlgorithms.week2.Deque<Item> implements Iterable<Item> {

-   public Deque()                           // construct an empty deque
+   public analysisOfAlgorithms.week2.DequeAlgorithms.week2.wee2.Deque()                           // construct an empty deque

    public boolean isEmpty()                 // is the deque empty?